Ideal use case overview

 From the Editor, hover over a screen in the preview area.

-Enter a name.
-We recommended a name that indicates the question/product you want to map to in your product feed and the question you're asking.
-For example if you want to map the answers on this screen to a header titled "Concerns addressed" you could title the screen "Concerns."
+Enter a name that indicates the question/product you want to map to in your product feed and the question you're asking.

 Click Save.